-4.5 FOOD CERTIFICATIONS

-Food Safety Certification
+4.5.1 Food Safety Certification

-Esselunga has a Food Security Management System which meets and incorporates both mandatory and voluntary legislation requirements and established one methodological framework for food risk assessment and the definition of management and control procedures.
+Esselunga has implemented a Food Safety Management System that meets and integrates the requirements of both mandatory and voluntary regulations, thus defining a single methodological tool for assessing food risk and defining management and control procedures.

-Esselunga decided to certify its quality management system for food safety according to the FSSC 22000 scheme which is based on international standards (ISO 22000) integrated with technical specifications of the food sector (pre-requisites) in order to be recognized by GSFI (Global Food Safety Initiative) - created with the aim of establishing unequivocal food safety criteria - and by EA (European Cooperation for Accreditation).
+The quality management system for food safety has been certified according to the FSSC 22000 scheme based on international standards (ISO 22000) and integrated with technical specifications of the food sector (pre-requisites), so as to be recognized both by the Global Food Safety Initiative - an organization set up with the aim of establishing unambiguous food safety criteria - and by the European Cooperation for Accreditation.